Insurance and reinsurance in Mexico: overview

 Authorisation or licensing

 Insurance companies.
-Under the LGISMS, the incorporation and operation of an insurance company in Mexico requires the prior authorisation of the SHCP.
-For this purpose, an application must be filed with the SHCP.
-The application must comply with the requirements set out in Article 16 of the LGISMS.
-The SHCP must request the prior opinion of the CNSF with regard to the application.
+Under the Insurance Law and Surety Companies Law (LISF), the incorporation and operation of an insurance company in Mexico requires the prior authorisation of the National Insurance and Bonding Commission (CNSF).
+For this purpose, an application must be filed with the CNSF.
+The application must comply with the requirements set out in Article 41 of the LISF.

-Once the SHCP grants authorisation, the insurance company must start operations within three months, starting from the date the SHCP approves the incorporation deed of the insurance company.
+Once the CNSF grants authorisation, the insurance company must start operations within three months, starting from the date the CNSF approves the incorporation deed of the insurance company.
 Before starting operations, the CNSF must carry out an inspection visit and confirm that the insurance company has the infrastructure, procedures and systems required to operate.

 Reinsurance companies.
-Under the LGISMS, Mexican reinsurance companies and foreign reinsurance companies registered with the Reinsurance Registry can cede or take risks in reinsurance with Mexican insurance companies.
+Under the LISF, Mexican reinsurance companies and foreign reinsurance companies registered with the Reinsurance Registry can cede or take risks in reinsurance with Mexican insurance companies.

 Insurance companies incorporated and authorised to operate in Mexico can carry out reinsurance operations in the same lines of business for which they are licensed, without the need for further authorisation.
 Insurance companies can be authorised to operate exclusively in the reinsurance line of business.

-The registration of foreign reinsurance companies with the Reinsurance Registry is governed by Article 27 of the Reinsurance Registry Rules.
-To obtain registration with the Reinsurance Registry, the foreign reinsurance company must apply to the SHCP in the terms set out in the LGISMS, the Reinsurance Registry Rules and applicable regulations.
-On receiving a favourable opinion from the CNSF, the SHCP may grant or deny this registration on a discretionary basis.
+The registration of foreign reinsurance companies with the Reinsurance Registry is governed by Article 34 and the Reinsurance Registry Rules.
+To obtain registration with the Reinsurance Registry, the foreign reinsurance company must apply to the CNSF in the terms set out in the LISF, the Reinsurance Registry Rules and applicable regulations.
 The registration of the foreign reinsurance company is valid until 31 December of the year on which it is granted and can be renewed each year.

 Individuals with a labour relationship with the insurance company or independent individuals with a mercantile agreement with the insurance company.